resema/cheatsheets/cpsa/foundation/ch1-BasicConcepts.md

 - R3 - Knowing ... - Will **not** be part of examination

 # 1. Basic Concepts
 ## 1.1.
-Definitions of software architecture (R1)
+Definitions of software architecture (R1) :white_check_mark:

-*Software architecture: the fundamental organization of a system embodied in its component, their relationships to each other and to the environment, and the principles guiding its design and evolution.*
+>*Software architecture: the fundamental organization of a system embodied in its component, their relationships to each other and to the environment, and the principles guiding its design and evolution.*

-*Defines the essential structures, overall technical concepts, and design decisions of a software system, and is the basis for the development of the entire system.*
+>*Defines the essential structures, overall technical concepts, and design decisions of a software system, and is the basis for the development of the entire system.*

 ### 1.1.1 Key Terms <!-- omit in toc -->
 - **Fundamental organization**: ordering and given designated place